EVATool/fae-architecture-log/_decisions/sig-devops-hosting.md

 ## Additional sources for better understanding the background
 * [Hosting Spring Boot Standalone and Clustered Java Applications with Jelastic Cloud](https://jelastic.com/blog/hosting-spring-boot-java-applications/)
 * [Tutorial: Build a Java Spring Boot web app with Azure App Service on Linux and Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/app-service/tutorial-java-spring-cosmosdb)

-(Please list some sources where a reader can get a better understanding of the topic at hand)

 ## Viable Options